gridsmartercities/python-serverless-template/README.md

 - [Bandit][bandit], a security testing tool.
 - [Dredd][dredd], for contract testing against the OpenAPI definition, with hooks written in Python.
 - A custom packaging tool to ease the sharing of code between [lambda functions][lambda].
-- A custom tool to notify GitHub of build progress on each command.
+- A custom tool to notify GitHub of build progress on each build command.

 ## Project Set up